 - A polished 5- to 10-page prospectus that provides information about the business’s products, competencies, market, and competitive positioning

-Both materials will help you capture a potential buyer’s attention and entice them to learn more about your business, so they should be prepared with care.
+Prepare both of these materials with care.
 Consider including photos, references to awards or accolades, and parts of your day-to-day marketing collateral to show the potential of your business.